National Agricultural Literacy Curriculum Matrix

 - Fruits and Vegetables from Farm to Fork image

 - Frozen Peas: From Farm to Fork video

 - How Does it Grow? video series (selected videos)

 Activity 2: Nutrients provided by Fruits and Vegetables

-- Vitamins and Minerals Fact Cards, 1 copy per class, cut into individual cards
+- Vitamins and Minerals Fact Cards, 2 copies per class (DO NOT cut into individual cards)

 - Vitamins and Minerals, Why Are They Important? handout, 1 copy per student

 - Where Does it Grow? cards

 - Preserving Vitamins and Minerals handout, 1 copy per student